 Whether a patient who undergoes intraoperative angiography should undergo postsurgery angiography with the better equipment available in a dedicated angiography suite is also controversial, and practices vary.

-After successful obliteration of a ruptured aneurysm, the patient remains at significant risk for vasospasm, hydrocephalus, and medical complications (including hyponatremia, venous thromboembolism, infections, cardiac stun) and remains in an intensive care setting for at least 7-10 days.
-Operative complications represent only a small portion of the morbidity and mortality rates associated with a ruptured intracranial aneurysm.
+After successful obliteration of a ruptured aneurysm, the patient remains at significant risk for vasospasm, hydrocephalus, and medical complications (including hyponatremia, venous thromboembolism, infections, and cardiac stun) and remains in an intensive care setting for at least 7-10 days.
+Operative complications represent only a small portion of the morbidity and mortality associated with a ruptured intracranial aneurysm.
 The major causes of morbidity and mortality include misdiagnosis, rebleeding, hydrocephalus, and vasospasm.

 Vasospasm is defined as angiographic narrowing that can lead to delayed ischemia.
-Clinically, vasospasm is diagnosed as deterioration in mental status or focal neurologic deficits, most commonly hemiparesis or dysphasia.
-TCD is frequently used as a noninvasive diagnostic tool and is sensitive to changes in the vessel caliber of the larger vessels of the circle of Willis.
-A trained technician should perform TCDs daily or every other day during the vasospasm period (day #3-12 post-SAH, with some flexibility based on the extent of the hemorrhage).
+Clinically, it is diagnosed as deterioration in mental status or focal neurologic deficits, most commonly hemiparesis or dysphasia.
+Transcranial Doppler ultrasonography (TCD) is frequently used as a noninvasive diagnostic tool and is sensitive to changes in the vessel caliber of the larger vessels of the circle of Willis.
+A trained technician should perform TCD daily or every other day during the vasospasm period (days 3-12 after subarachnoid hemorrhage [SAH], with some flexibility, depending on the extent of the hemorrhage).